tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 Extended Key Update assumes a transient compromise of the current application traffic keys, not a persistent attacker with ongoing access to key material.
-Long-term private keys are assumed secure, and post-compromise security therefore remains achievable.
-This represents a short-term exposure of system memory or TLS session state after the handshake has completed.
+Long-term private keys are assumed to remain secure, as they are stored in a secure element, such as a Trusted Execution Environment (TEE), Hardware Security Module (HSM), or Trusted Platform Module (TPM).
+In contrast, application traffic keys are stored in within the rich operating system, where short-term exposure due to memory disclosure or transient compromise may occur.
+Post-compromise security therefore remains achievable, as a fresh key exchange during an Extended Key Update restores confidentiality once the compromise is resolved.

 If a compromise occurs before the handshake completes, the ephemeral key exchange, client_handshake_traffic_secret, and server_handshake_traffic_secret could be exposed.
 In that case, only the initial handshake messages and the application data encrypted